becem-gharbi/nuxt-s3/README.md

 ## Authorization

-By default all the module's features are not accessible.
+By default all the module's features are inaccessible.
 Add a server side middleware in order to check the user's role and set the permissions accordingly.

 ```javascript
 // ~/server/middleware/index.ts